Screening Social Justice

 Analyzing Films through a Social Justice Lens

 While analyzing films, we can also bring social justice concerns to bear on “imperfect” specimen.
-Here are some examples:
+Here are some examples and themes to consider:

 Inclusive Language